The Dugout Sports Show

 After graduating Aurora High School, he went to the University of Toledo, where he studied broadcasting for one year.
 He has covered softball for local Northeast Ohio newspapers and now writes sports stories on Bleacherreport.com, a sports story networking website.
 He also coaches freshmen baseball for a local high school and still plays competitive baseball during the summer in the Cleveland area.

-As host of The Dugout Sports Show, he hopes to make his opinion known, but also give both sides of the story.
+As host of The Dugout Sports Show, Glenn hopes to make his opinion known, but also give both sides of the story.

 Kate’s Fantasy Studs and Duds from Week 5

 Posted by Kate Arhar on October 13th, 2011

 Congratulations!
 You have survived the first of the Bye Weeks!
 Win or lose, you are still checking out players and working on your team and that’s all you can do at this point in the season.
 Don’t fear 0-5 owners – there are still many weeks to come and you can always go on a run and make the playoffs in your league.
 Smart pickups are the key to the Bye Weeks – and taking advantage of other owners who have lineup troubles of their own!